-FRANKFURT – Germany’s next government is expected to pick a new head of the Bundesbank, the national central bank, by the end of this week.
+FRANKFURT – Germany’s Social Democrats, the senior partner in the three-way coalition that is forming a new government, are expected to pick a new head of the Bundesbank, the national central bank, by the end of this week.

 Bundesbank President Jens Weidmann steps down on Dec.
-31 after 10 years of largely fruitless opposition to the European Central Bank’s easy-money policies.
+31, five years before the official end of his second term, after 10 years of largely fruitless opposition to the European Central Bank’s easy-money policies.

-Below is a list of potential candidates to take over at the German central bank when Weidmann leaves, five years before the official end of his second term:
+Below is a list of potential candidates to take over from him:

 Schnabel is a member of the European Central Bank’s Executive Board, which would make a switch to the Bundesbank unprecedented.